xchen87/xchen87.github.io/_posts/2023-05-12-dynamic-and-static-library.md

 tags: [software, os]
 ---

 While most software engineers are aware of the basic concept of dynamic libraries and how they differ from static libraries.
 Not everyone knows the nitty gritty of how they actually work especially the implementation and implication details.
-I had to do some digging recently on an related problem, and hope the lesson learned can offer some help to you as well!
+I had to do some digging recently on something related, and hope the lesson learned can offer some help to you as well!
 \
-For illustration purpose, I'll use a simple c++ program that compiled with gcc on Linux as example.
+For illustration purpose, I'll use a simple c++ program that compiled with gcc on Linux as an example.
 The compiled target will be ELF files, I encourage you to read its spec [HERE](https://refspecs.linuxfoundation.org/elf/elf.pdf).
 \
-First we write a very simple library function call that adds 1 to each element of a vector:
+First we write a very simple library function that adds 1 to each element of a vector:
 ```c++
 #include <mylib.h>
 #include <iostream>